hashicorp/vault/website/source/docs/auth/aws.html.md

     The instance identity document fetched from the PKCS#7 signature will provide the EC2 instance ID.
-The credentials configured using this endpoint will be used to query the status of the instances via DescribeInstanceStatus API.
-Also, if the login is performed using the role tag, then these credentials will also be used to fetch the tags that are set on the EC2 instance via DescribeTags API.
-If the static credentials are not provided using this endpoint, then the credentials will be retrieved from the environment variables `AWS_ACCESS_KEY`, `AWS_SECRET_KEY` and `AWS_REGION` respectively.
+The credentials configured using this endpoint will be used to query the status of the instances via DescribeInstances API.
+If static credentials are not provided using this endpoint, then the credentials will be retrieved from the environment variables `AWS_ACCESS_KEY`, `AWS_SECRET_KEY` and `AWS_REGION`
+    respectively.
 If the credentials are still not found and if the backend is configured on an EC2 instance with metadata querying capabilities, the credentials are fetched automatically.
   </dd>

   <dt>Method</dt>